Country-by-Country Reporting in the UAE

-The UAE Ministry of Finance (‘MoF’) vide a Cabinet of Minister’s Resolution No 32 of 2019 (‘the Resolution’) issued a regulation in July 2019 with respect to submission of reports by multi-national companies i.e. on Country-by-Country Reporting (‘CbCr’).
+The UAE Ministry of Finance (MoF) vide a Cabinet of Minister’s Resolution No 32 of 2019 (“the Resolution”) issued a regulation in July 2019 with respect to submission of reports by multinational companies i.e. on Country-by-Country Reporting (CbCr) in the UAE.
 The introduction of this regulation is in line with the UAE’s commitment of implementing the BEPS minimum standards on Transfer Pricing documentation and country-by-country reporting.

-The Resolution states that in case a multinational enterprise (‘MNE’) group has consolidated group revenues equal to or more than AED 3,150,000,000 (3.15 billion) (approx. USD 855 million) during the fiscal year immediately preceding the reporting fiscal year, then the ultimate parent entity or the constituent entity of such MNE group is required to undertake specified compliances under the resolution.
+The Resolution states that in case a multinational enterprise (MNE) group has consolidated group revenues equal to or more than AED 3.15 billion (approx. USD 855 million) during the fiscal year immediately preceding the reporting fiscal year, then the ultimate parent entity or the constituent entity of such MNE group is required to undertake specified compliances under the resolution.
 Accordingly, the following entities shall have an obligation to file a notification or required to report with the prescribed contents within the specified timelines:

 - Constituent Entity resident for tax purposes in the UAE, which is not the Ultimate Parent Entity of an MNE Group.